Cleft Lip/Palate Audio Visual Lecture Series (7 Hours)

 Dr. Berkowitz has been awarded the title ‘Honoree’ by the Edward Angle Society of Orthodontists for his many contributions to the field of cleft lip and palate treatment.
 His extensive serial clinical records of dental cast, lateral cephaloradiographs, panorexes, and facial and intraoral photographs are now in the National Museum of Health and Medicine (associated with Walter Reed Hospital’s Institute of Pathology) in Washington, D.C., where they are available for continued study.

 He has published widely in medical cleft palate journals and is the author of Volume I Cleft Lip and Palate Perspectives in Management: he coauthored Plastic Surgery of the Facial Skeleton with S.A.
 Wolfe, MD, and wrote The Cleft Palate Story in English and Spanish for parents of a child born with a cleft.
-He has also edited Cleft Lip and Palate: Diagnosis and Management – Second Edition, Springer-Verlag, Heidelberg and New York, and is now editing the Third Edition due for publication in spring 2013.
+He has also edited Cleft Lip and Palate: Diagnosis and Management – Second and Third Editions, Springer-Verlag, Heidelberg and New York.

 Dr. Berkowitz is a popular speaker on cleft lip/palate topics and has presented many workshops and seminars in the USA and abroad.
 His research focuses on improving surgical-orthodontic treatment planning for cleft lip and palate children as well as those with other craniofacial anomalies.
 He was project director of a clinical research program that was studying the long-term effects of various surgical treatment procedures on palatal and facial growth and development.
 He created a quantitative method for determining when to close the palatal cleft space, based on the 10% ratio of the cleft space to the area of the surrounding palatal surface medial to the alveolar ridges.
 This usually occurs between 18 to 24 months but sometimes even later.